Zabil-Coder/Zabil-Coder/README.md

 - 👋 Hi, I’m Zabil Maooz.
 - I am interested in IoT and Web Development.
-- I have learn't some web frameworks including Django, React and Bootstrap.
+- I have learned some web frameworks including Django, React and Bootstrap.
 Currently trying to grasp MERN stack knowledge.

 <!---
 Zabil-Coder/Zabil-Coder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.